Corporate Development Division

 Financial Reporting Division

-Financial Information Department
+Financial Reporting and Information Department

 Public Accountancy Division

-The Public Accountancy Division (PAD) oversees the Practice Monitoring Department and Professional Oversight Department.
+The Public Accountancy Division (PAD) comprises the Practice Monitoring Department and Professional Oversight Department.
 The division regulates and facilitates the development of Singapore’s public accountancy sector.
 It supports ACRA’s role as the national regulator of public accountants and promotes high professional standards in the public accountancy sector.

 Practice Monitoring Department